 The next step is to actually using your business account strictly for business.
 That means you put all your business income in your business account and paying for business expenses with the money in your business account.
 (Yes, paying yourself is a business expense).
 And to use your personal account for personal expenses.
 Ok!
 Cool; yes?

 Listen, if you're freelancing or you have a small business and you're commingling your shit all the time, you gotta stop. ✋ That's not a high five.
 That's a full stop.
 Do your debit cards look exactly the same and that's why you think you can still have an excuse to sometimes buy your personal groceries through your business?

 Well, march your ass down to the 99 cent store and buy a pack of Sailor Moon stickers and put them all over one of your debit cards so you can make the distinction.
 If you don't know who Sailor Moon is, I'm sorry for your childhood.
 If that still confuses you to have to remember whether it's your business card or your personal card with all the embarrassing stickers on it, then take a sharpie and write, "This is your goddamn business debit card" on your goddamn business debit card.
 Voila!

 If you are having trouble understanding what is a business expenses and what isn't, then I'm sorry I was so harsh earlier.
 There really is an easy fix.
 Talk to your accountant.
 I also made this cheat sheet that is helpful.
 But disclaimer: I'm not an accountant!
-This keeping biz and personal separate is a relatively easy problem to fix.
+Keeping business and personal expeneses separate is a relatively easy problem to fix.
 So get it handled and move onto the next problem, because you're running a business (freelance or small) and I know you got 99 problems, but commingling your finances ain't one.